-On the DARWIN profile page you can see the return graph for one of the pre-set timeframes offered by Darwinex (TOTAL, 2A, 1A, 6M, 3M, 1M, 1W y 1D).
+On the DARWIN profile page, you can see the return chart for one of the pre-set timeframes offered by Darwinex (TOTAL, 2A, 1A, 6M, 3M, 1M, 1W y 1D).

 By left-clicking on the mouse and dragging, you can zoom in on a specific period to see the % return for a custom time period.

-As with the DARWIN, you can see the equity return curve of an underlying strategy in addition to a summary table displaying monthly returns.
+As with the DARWIN, you can see the equity return curve of an underlying strategy in addition to a summary table displaying monthly/yearly/total returns.

-The return graph the trading strategy does not permit zoom.
-This can be done by switching to the Trading Journal.
+The return graph of the trading strategy does not permit zooming.
+However, this can be done by switching to the Trading Journal.

-- Return of DARWINs and their underlying strategies is updated every 30 seconds.
+- Return of both DARWINs and their underlying strategies is updated every 30 seconds.